isomerpages/mlaw-acd/_regulated-dealers/Guidance Materials.md

 #### <a id="Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector"></a>6.
 Guidance Paper on Strengthening AML/CFT Controls in the Precious Stones and Precious Metals (PSPM) Sector

-MinLaw conducted a series of inspections and compliance reviews of regulated dealers targeted at assessing their level of compliance with the PSPM Act and PMLTF Regulations.
+MinLaw conducted a series of inspections and compliance reviews of regulated dealers targeted at assessing their level of compliance with the PSPM Act and PMLTFPF Regulations.

 The <a target="_blank" href="/images/Guidance Paper_20210616.pdf">Guidance Paper</a> (Published Date: Jun 2021) sets out the key findings and MinLaw’s supervisory expectations of effective AML/CFT controls in the precious stones and precious metals dealer ("**PSMD**") Sector.